supermanshuvo/digital-clock/README.md

-# digital-clock
+# Digital Clock

-Digital Clock Creating with Tailwind Css and Js
+Digital Clock Creating with Tailwind CSS and JS